ansible/mazer/README.md

 #
 global_content_path: /usr/share/ansible/collections/ansible_collections

-# When installing content like ansible roles, mazer will install into
+# When installing content like ansible collections, mazer will install into
 # sub directories of this path.
 #
 # default: ~/.ansible/collections/ansible_collections